sage-code/eve/manual/structure.md

 **mandatory**
 ```
  ** mandatory parameters do not have initial value
- parameter ::= Class_Name : parameter_name ! input parameter
+ parameter ::= @class_name > parameter_name ** input parameter
- parameter ::= Class_Name @ parameter_name ! output parameter
+ parameter ::= @class_name < parameter_name ** output parameter
 ```

 **optional**
 ```
  ** optional parameters have explicit initial value
- parameter ::= Class_Name : parameter_name := value ! input parameter
+ parameter ::= @class_name > parameter_name := value ** input parameter
- parameter ::= Class_Name @ parameter_name := value ! output parameter
+ parameter ::= @class_name < parameter_name := value ** output parameter
 ```

-1. One method can receive one or more parameters;
+1. One routine can receive one or more parameters;
 1. Parameters having initial values are optional;
 1. Values used for parameters are called arguments;
 1. You can assign arguments using name:value pairs or by position;

 **Variadic parameters**

-One method can receive multiple arguments of the same type separated by comma into one list.
+One routine can receive multiple arguments of the same type separated by comma into one list.

 * First arguments can be captured using normal parameters;
 * The surplus of arguments are captured into last parameter named: "args";
-* A method can have one single variadic parameter;
+* A routine can have one single variadic parameter;
 * The variadic parameter name is declared using "*" instead of ":" or "@".
 * We can use any name instead of "args" but this is the usual name.

 **example**
 ```
-method test(@list{@string} * args):
+routine test(@list{@string} * args):
   print(args);
 return;
 ```

-**Method context**
+**Routine context**

-Every method has a local context.
+Every routine has a local context.
 Members defined in local context are private.
-In this context a method can implement static attributes using "." prefix.
-These attributes are properties of the method and can be accessed from current module using dot notation.
+In this context a routine can implement static attributes using "." prefix.
+These attributes are properties of the routine and can be accessed from current module using dot notation.

-**Method call**
+**Routine call**
-Methods can be used like statements.
-A method call can be done using method name followed by argument list, enclosed in round parentheses separated by comma.
+Routines can be used like statements.
+A routine call can be done using routine name followed by argument list, enclosed in round parentheses separated by comma.
 For one single argument, or no arguments parentheses are not required.

 ```
-  method_name;                  ! call method without arguments
+  routine_name;                  // call routine without arguments
-  method_name argument_value;   ! call method with single argument
+  routine_name argument_value;   //  call routine with single argument
-  method_name (argument_list);  ! call method with a list of arguments
+  routine_name (argument_list);  //  call routine with a list of arguments
 ```

-**Method termination**
+**Routine termination**
-A method end with keyword return.
-When method is terminated, program execution will continue with the next statement after the method call.
-Keyword _exit_ can terminate a method early and no error is signaled.
+A routine end with keyword return.
+When routine is terminated, program execution will continue with the next statement after the routine call.
+Keyword _exit_ can terminate a routine early and no error is signaled.
 To signal an error you must use _raise_ keyword.
-You can terminate a method using _quit_ but this will also terminate the main module,
+You can terminate a routine using _quit_ but this will also terminate the main module,

 **Example:**
 ```
-method test(@integer: a):
+routine test(@integer: a):
 process
-  ** print is a system method
+  ** print is a system routine
   print a;
 return;

-method main(@list[@string]: *args):
+routine main(@list[@string]: *args):
   ** number of arguments received:
   @integer: c := args.count();
 process
   ** verify condition and exit
   exit if c = 0;
-  test c; ! method call
+  test c; //  routine call
 return;
 ```

 ## Side Effects

-A method can have side-effects:
+A routine can have side-effects:

 * modify a shared variable;
 * open and write into a file;